Medal of Merit for Blood Donation

-Medal of Merit for Blood Donation (Médaille du Mérite pour le don du sang) is a civil state decoration of Luxembourg established in 1979.
+The Medal of Merit for Blood Donation (Médaille du Mérite pour le don du sang) is a civil state decoration of Luxembourg established in 1979.

 History

-Three-grade medal was established by Grand Duke Jean with decree of 22 October 1979.
-The Medal is awarded to voluntary blood donors only, by Grand Duke of Luxembourg, at the request of Minister of Health, who is advised by of the Council of Order.
-The Council of Order originally consisted of five people.
-It was changed by decree of 4 February 1985 and presently the council consists of seven members, of which minimum six is required to make advice.
-Members of the council are appointed for a four-year term and can be appointed for next one.
-Current council was appointed 17 February 2016.
-Foreigners may also be awarded, if they donated blood to recognized Luxembourg organization.
+The three-grade medal was first awarded in a ceremony at the Grand Théâtre de Luxembourg on 30 June 1979, and formally established by a decree of Grand Duke Jean on 22 October 1979.
+It is awarded to voluntary blood donors only, by the Grand Duke of Luxembourg, at the request of the Minister of Health, who is advised by the Council of Order.
+The Council of Order originally consisted of five people; it was changed by decree of 4 February 1985 and presently the council consists of seven members, of which a minimum of six is required to make advice.
+Members of the council are appointed for a four-year term, renewable once.
+Foreigners may also be awarded, if they donated blood to a recognized organization in Luxembourg.